 The Purpose of Mechanical Properties in Plastics

 Mechanical Properties are a crucial part of a product’s integrity.
-Factors like tensile strength, tensile elongation, compression strength, flexural strength, hardness, and elasticity can improve a product’s quality and applications.
+Factors like tensile strength, elongation, compression strength, flexural strength, hardness, and elasticity can improve a product’s quality and applications.

 Let’s examine the purpose and importance of some of the above attributes.